Buntingford

-Buntingford is a market town and civil parish in the district of East Hertfordshire and county of Hertfordshire in England.
+Buntingford is a market town and civil parish in the East Hertfordshire district of Hertfordshire, England.
 It lies next to the River Rib and is located on the historic Roman road, Ermine Street.
 As a result of its location, it grew mainly as a staging post with many coaching inns and has an 18th-century one-cell prison known as The Cage, by the ford at the end of Church Street.
-It has a population of 7,879, as of the 2021 UK census.
+At the 2021 census, the parish had a population of 7,989 and the built up area had a population of 7,875.